-But wait, how can we say that?
-Well, not too many people would actually take the time to look up on the internet how they can take better care of their animal friends.
-More often than not, a huge number of people only cares about the benefits of owning a pet and fails to prepare themselves for the responsibilities of being a pet parent.
+More often than not, a huge number of people only care about the benefits of owning a pet and fail to prepare themselves for the responsibilities of taking care of their new furry friend.
 Lots of kudos and thanks for reading this pet mom or dad!

 Being a responsible pet owner or pet parent means providing for the animal’s basic needs.
 That means food, water, shelter, social interaction, and growth.
 For more about this and other basic pet care responsibilities for new pet parents, see the chapter on Pet Care installment of The Ultimate Guide to Pet Adoption series.